vlstill/tedi/memory-models.md

 Reachable `r1 == 1 && r2 == 1`?

 \begin{caption}
-Example of program which exhibits thin air reads if we consider them to be defined by syntactical dependency, but not if we consider them defined by semantical dependency (as statements `d1` and `d2` can be merged and their `if` removed which allows reordering of `c` with merged `d1` + `d2`).
+Example of program which exhibits thin air reads if we consider them to be defined by syntactical dependency, but not if we consider them defined by semantical dependency (statements `d1` and `d2` can be merged and their `if` removed which allows reordering of `c` with the merged statement).
 Note that \rel{po} is considered not to be preserved by the memory model, therefore it is gray.
 \end{caption}
 \label{fig:thin:deps}

+\end{subfigure}
+\begin{caption}
+Illustration of out of thin air reads and related dependency problems. \rel{dp} denotes the dependency relation.
+\end{caption}
 \end{figure}

+Sadly, there seems to be no widely agreed-upon definition of out of thin air reads \cite{relaxed_opt_semantics_no_thin}.
+Even in the aforementioned definition, the problem is that the dependency relation is not clearly defined -- if it is defined as syntactical dependency, that excluding thin air reads prohibits certain important optimizations.
+Indeed \cite{Sevcik2008} shows that there are commonly used optimizations which are forbidden by the Java memory mode.
+Furthermore, restricting the dependencies to semantic dependencies does not solve the problem efficiently as these are hard to compute as they are not properties of a single run of a program: in \autoref{fig:thin:deps}, it can be seen that while the write of `1` to `x` in the `then` branch of thread 2 is syntactically dependent on the load of `y`, it is not semantically dependent and indeed if the optimizer merged the two branches of the `if` and removed the `if` the write would become independent of the read.

-This problem is especially important for programming languages because of optimizations which often do not preserve syntactic dependencies.
+As this behaviour is especially important for programming languages because of optimizations which often do not preserve syntactic dependencies.
 On the level of assembly languages or machine code, syntactic dependencies usually coincide with notion of dependencies as seen by the processor.
-For this reason, the thin air condition is well justified and practical if reasoning about instructions, but not when reasoning about high level code in a programming language.

-For example, out of thin air reads are not prohibited by the C11 and C++11 standards even though these standards also state that implementations should not exhibit such behaviors (which is in agreement with current hardware which does not exhibit out thin air reads).
+For this reason, disallowing thin air reads is well justified and practical if reasoning on the level of assembly instructions (where it is in agreement with current hardware which does not exhibit out thin air reads).

 An alternative semantics that aims at avoiding semantical out of thin air reads while allowing optimizations is provided in \cite{relaxed_opt_semantics_no_thin}.